 There’s two weeks out of the year dedicated strictly to Elvis.
 Then there’s all the food from the coast, as well as southern traditions and hospitality that will make you blush.
 Suave and friendly, riddled with music emanating out from Nashville, and able to entice the most solemn, believe that you haven’t yet begun to scratch the surface of this rich landscape.

-Best Cities to Live in the USA
+Coolest Cities to Live and Visit in the US

 We’re sure people will think we missed some.